coyim/coyim/README.md

 certificates to verify the connection - no configuration required.
 The implementation is written in the Go language, to avoid many common types of vulnerabilities that come from using unsafe languages.

+We use Weblate (https://hosted.weblate.org/projects/coyim/) to help crowd-source translation.

 ## Security warning